nigeltc/ml/README.md

 * MNIST - MNIST example from Chapter 2
 * NumPy - Introduction to NumPy
 * IMDB - IMDB example from Chapter 3
+* Reuters - Reuters example from Chapter 3